louisho5/acf-visual-editor-field/README.md

 1. Go to **ACF → Field Groups**
 2. Create or edit a field group
 3. Add a new field and select **"Visual Editor"** as the field type
-4. Set the editor height (default: 680px)
+4. Set the editor height (optional)
 5. Assign the field group to your desired post type

 ### PHP Example